 Tuesday’s announcement just serves to confirm that the DDRB (Review Body on Doctors’ and Dentists’ Remuneration) process is broken.
 In recent years, we have raised concerns regarding the independence of the review body, with government interference in the process putting undue pressure on the DDRB to accept government policies on pay caps in the public sector, not to mention the debacle over the DDRB’s risible recommendations for the junior doctor contract in 2015.

 The recommendations made by the DDRB are yet again inadequate, but even these were in turn ignored by the government, with even more derisory proposals announced.
-We must be clear: a 2% increase on basic pay for junior doctors from October 2018 amounts to a pay freeze from April 2018 - October 2018, adding insult to injury, and resulting in an overall pay increase of only 1%, far below that of inflation over the course of the year.
+We must be clear: a 2% increase on basic pay for junior doctors from October 2018 simply matches inflation.
 This is no pay ‘increase’.
-This is yet another real-terms pay cut.

 The impacts of these ‘increases’ are widespread; as women on average undertake a greater amount of childcare, the below inflation pay rise, coupled with the rising costs of childcare (which conversely are well above inflation rates), may force many to reduce their hours to accommodate unpaid childcare.
 This is particularly galling at a time when the government has commissioned a review of the Gender Pay Gap in medicine.
 This could well exacerbate that gap.